Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### UPDATES
 - [ ] `--help`: needs some final review
-- [ ] `prompt`: Fix it and put a random emoji at the left for each terminal [emojis](https://loige.co/random-emoji-in-your-prompt-how-and-why/)
-- [ ] `.profile`: migrate all possible sets of features to .profile such as terminal background, prompts (PS1, gitprompt declaration), bash colors, bash emojis list...
-Avoiding innecessary bashrc loadings making it to go faster.
-- [ ] `autocompletion` also works when calling installation manually in working customizer directory (sudo/bash install.sh -v auda[tab]...): now tab autocompletion only works when `customizer-install` it is locally installed.

 ###### NEW FEATURES
 - [ ] `install.sh`, `uninstall.sh`: Program traps to intercept signals and respond against them.
 Show a warning when trying to stop a process in the middle of a critical operation like apt-get or dpkg.
 - [ ] `functions_install.sh`: When installing features using package manager in  (by default `apt-get`) it will try to install them with different fallback package managers (`yum`, `pacman`, `pkg`, `winget`, `brew`, `pkg`, `snap`, `flatpak`, `chocolatey`, `pip`, `npm`...) depending on which is the main package-manager
-- [ ] `prompt`: function to edit/update the emoji of the prompt to serve different informational purposes as well as aesthetic ones.
-Consider a command to randomly or manually change the emoji.

 #### NEW INSTALLATIONS AND INSTALLATION UPDATES